dotnet/designs/accepted/2020/workloads/workload-manifest.md

 The only purpose of these side-by-side versions is to make it so that servicing updates to an SDK series do not unexpectedly bring in API changes.
 They are not intended for long term use. **When a new SDK series is released, the versioned workloads and their packs should be removed from the manifest**.

+As demonstrated in this example, template packs should not be side-by-side versioned within an SDK band.
+Templates should always target the newest framework, automatically opting newly created projects into the newer of the side-by-side versions of the workload.
+If there is a developer scenario where specifying the framework is important then it should be exposed as a parameter on the templates rather than a separate template.

 ## Expected SDK Resolution Behavior

 The MSBuild logic in the `WorkloadManifest.targets` that imports SDKs packs based on the `TargetPlatformVersion` MSBuild property should use it as a **lower bound** on the pack OS API version, and implement the following behaviors: